Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 National Parks Access

 The federal government offers disabled veterans discounts and free entry at national parks and federally owned lands.
 The America the Beautiful – National Parks and Federal Recreational Lands Pass gives everyone in your vehicle free access to national parks and federal lands.
-It also provides 50 percent off camping in federal parks.
+It also provides 50% off camping in federal parks.
 Some state and county parks also honor the pass.

 The program was previously called the “Golden Access Passport.”
 If you have one, hold onto it because the government won’t reissue a new one.